microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_yammerdeviceusageusercounts.md

 ## Response

-If successful, this method returns a `200 OK` response code and an **yammerDeviceUsageUserCounts** object in the response body.
+If successful, this method returns a `200 OK` response code and a **yammerDeviceUsageUserCounts** object in the response body.

 The **yammerDeviceUsageUserCounts** object has the following properties.